Camas Estates Senior Living

 -

-High caregiver to resident ratio: For example, in our home many days per week our caregiver ratio is 1 caregiver to 3 or 4 residents.
+High caregiver to resident ratio: For example, in our home many days per week our caregiver ratio is 1-2 caregivers to 6 residents.
 Caregivers get to know each individual resident and their unique and specific care needs and preferences.
 Residents can wake up to a familiar face every day and their daily routines are maintained.
 It is a smaller, more intimate environment than a large institutional setting.

 -